 Sr. Reviewer: University Registrar

-– are directly related to a student and are maintained by Texas State University, or a party acting for Texas State.
+Student Education Records - records directly related to a student and are maintained by Texas State, or a party acting for Texas State.
 Student education records do not include:

 records that are kept in the sole possession of the person who made the record and are not revealed to others;